 Without an action plan, you will most likely struggle to start or even finish your design project.

 However, luckily for you, you found this post.
-So, below I have outlined 12 steps you need to take to help you create your website design project plan and get you started working on your website without delay.
+So, below I have outlined 12 steps you need to take to help you create your website design project plan and get started working on your website without delay.

-Your 12 steps to creating a website design project plan
+Your 12 Steps to creating a website design project plan

 #1.
 Define your audience